Dual-energy X-ray absorptiometry: Body composition measurement

+DXA scans have been suggested as useful tools to diagnose conditions with an abnormal fat distribution, such as familial partial lipodystrophy.
+They are also used to assess adiposity in children, especially to conduct clinical research.
+DXA scans are also used in clinical trials of weight loss drugs such as GLP-1 receptor agonists to assess the effects on body composition and musculoskeletal health.

 Radiation exposure

 DXA uses X-rays to measure bone mineral density.
 The radiation dose of DEXA systems is small, as low as 0.001 mSv, much less than a standard chest or dental x-ray.
-However, the dose delivered by older DEXA radiation sources (that used radioisotopes rather than x-ray generators) could be as high as 35 mGy, considered a significant dose by radiological health standards.
+However, the dose delivered by older DEXA radiation sources (that used radioisotopes rather than x-ray generators) could be as high as 35 mGy For comparison, the IAEA recommend that whole body effective dose for nuclear energy workers is 20 mSv/year (when averaged over 5 years) and does not exceed 50 mSv in a given year.

 Regulation

 United States

-The regulation of DXA operators varies widely.
-DXA is not regulated like other radiation-based imaging techniques due to its low dosage.
 Each US state differs regarding the certifications needed to operate a DXA machine.
-California, for example, requires coursework and a state-run test, whereas Maryland has no requirements for DXA technicians.
-Many states require a training course and certificate from the International Society of Clinical Densitometry (ISCD).
+California, for example, requires a specific X-ray bone densitometry supervisor and operator permit, whereas Maryland has no requirements for DXA technicians.

 Australia

-In Australia, regulations differ according to the state or territory.
-For example, in Victoria, an individual performing DXA scans is required to complete an approved course in safe use of bone mineral densitometers.
-In NSW and QLD a DXA technician only requires prior study in science, nursing or other related undergraduate study.
-The Environmental Protection Agency (EPA) oversees licensing of technicians, however, this is far from rigorous and regulation is non-existent.
+In Australia, regulations differ according to the state or territory; for example the clinical densiometry course offered by the Australian and New Zealand Bone and Mineral Society is accepted by all Australian states apart from South Australia, which requires applicants to sit a separate examination run by the South Australian EPA.